ON SALE: Save 5%

 Day 2: Hike Ben Nevis and Scafell Pike

 After a hearty breakfast, you'll be transferred to the bottom of Ben Nevis where you start your 24-hour challenge.
-The aim is to summit Ben Nevis for 11:30 am before heading back down the mountain for the transfer to the Lake District.
-Aiming to begin the Scafell Pike ascent with a few hours of daylight left, you'll arrive at the start point for around 8:30 pm.
-During the summer months you’ll reach the summit as the sun sets across the Lake District.
+The aim is to summit Ben Nevis by 11:30 AM before heading back down the mountain for the transfer to the Lake District.
+We aim to begin the Scafell Pike ascent with a few hours of daylight left.
+You'll arrive at the start point around 8:30 PM.
+During the summer months, you’ll reach the summit as the sun sets across the Lake District.
 Once down the mountain, you’ll head straight to Snowdonia in Wales.

 Please note: The walking pace is brisk to fast and the guide will be aiming for approximately 4km per hour in order to attempt the challenge within 24 hours.